miniql/miniql/README.md

 # miniql

-A tiny JSON query language inspired by GraphQL.
+A tiny JSON-based query language inspired by GraphQL

 WORK IN PROGRESS